gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

                 .. tab-item:: Q1

-                    Using the pulsing code above as a starting point, add extra code so that it is possible to use the number of pulses per second to calculate the sleeptime.
+                    Using the pulsing code above as a starting point, add extra code so that it is possible to use the number of pulses per second to calculate the sleep_time.

                     .. code-block:: python